Research Lab Administrator's Handbook

 If you are not sure what is the official maillist is, please contact the lab director(s) and/or the helpdesk.

-Please note: If the maillist web app does NOT allow you to manage the lab's official miallist, please ask your supervisor to make you the mananger of this specific maillist.
+Please note: If the maillist web app does NOT allow you to manage the lab's official miallist, please ask your supervisor making you the manager of this specific maillist.

 When there are new users/visitors come to the lab, the lab admin of this lab needs to do a few things: